A quick quiz before reading:

 “To experience soft fascination, it’s necessary to meander through the woods.
 Forest bathing isn’t the same thing as hiking or brisk walking.Aimlessness is advisable.
 The tree tonic works best with minimal effort.
 Let your gaze be drawn wherever it wants to land.”

-And on that note, I’ll be taking the rest of our spring break off from posting, to recharge my batteries.
+And on that note, I’ll be taking the rest of our spring break off from posting, to recharge my batteries and prepare for the new year.

 The academic year begins again in April.
 I’ll be back then with more topics.